 The popularity of WordPress.org has prompted the development of hundreds of thousands of third-party themes and plugins.
 Searching the options is like using an App Store for WordPress.
 Themes are the design frameworks used to get a branded look and feel.
 Plugins offer bolted-on capabilities, such as e-commerce.
 The large majority of these can be found for free, but I prefer searching for paid-for and Premium versions, which often offer advanced features, better customer service, and long-term reliability.
 Sites that are not self hosted are limited in the plugin and theme options available, while others will not allow customization features at all.

 Websites that are not self hosted will sometimes charge extra to use your own domain name.
 If you take the free route, they will require you to use a subdomain URL such as yourname.theirplatformname.com.
 Data shows that subdomains do not perform as well in search engine ranking as primary domain names do.
 With a self hosted WordPress site, the traditional blog software base is already built for better SEO, but you have full control to optimize this and even add plugins such as SEO Press to further boost your website rankings.

 4. Grow and upgrade at any time

 There are no restrictions to the number of pages or features you add to your self hosted WordPress website.
 Your users (and Google) will appreciate a quick loading and efficient website, so having the ability to upgrade your server package at any time for a faster and more powerful solution is a win.
 There are also no restrictions on marketing your website or adding revenue-generating advertising to offset costs.

 Reminder about self hosted WordPress websites

 There are no fees to use the open source WordPress.org software, but you will be required to purchase hosting space and a domain name.
 The price will vary depending on the size and features of the package you choose and the provider.
-We recommend the Ultimate Linux cPanel hosting with GoDaddy, which is included in our Brand and Web Design Service package.
+We recommend the Ultimate Linux cPanel hosting with GoDaddy, which is included in many of our services.
+Book a consultation to learn more.